pfdubois/BridgeBidding/source/Glossary.rst

    ACBL
-      The American Contract Bridge League (acbl.org) issues the rules that govern most tournament play in North America.
+      The American Contract Bridge League (acbl.org) that unfortunately issues the rules that govern most tournament play in North America.

    Captain
       Refers to the partner who knows the other's strength and shape within